arcus/education_modules/git_history_of_project/git_history_of_project.md

 ### Using the commit number

 If there is a particular commit you want to look back on and are not sure how far back it was, having to refer to it as `HEAD~n` could get extremely frustrating, especially since n will continue to change as you work more on your project and make more commits.
-Luckily there is another way to refer to a particular commit, using its commit number.
+Luckily there is another way to refer to a particular commit, using its **commit number**.

 When you enter `git commit -m "short descriptive message"` no output appears, but Git gives that commit a unique identifier, its commit number.
 By typing `git log` we can see ALL of the previous commits.
 Since that might be a lot of output to deal with, we will just ask for the last 3 commits using `git log -n 3`.
 The number after `-n` is how many commits you want displayed from the log.